 Workforce Innovation and Opportunity Act

 Funding under this program may provide full tuition, lab fees, books, required equipment, transportation expenses, and sometimes special service allowances for eligible students depending on the availability of funds.
 Administration of this program varies from community to community.
-Check with the WIA Office at the county Department of Job and Family Services Office for more information.
+Check with the WIOA Office at the county Department of Job and Family Services Office for more information.
 Applicants for this program are required to complete the Free Application for Federal Student Aid (FAFSA).

 Educational Tax Credits

 Tax incentives may be available for certain college expenses, such as tuition and fees, as well as student loan interest.
 For information, consult your tax advisor or the Internal Revenue Service.

 Get More Information About Financial Aid